-Mo was a very successful junior athlete winning the European Junior 5000m title in 2001.
-His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5000m in the European T&F Championships and later in the year won the European Cross Country Championships.
+Mo was a very successful junior athlete, winning the European Junior 5,000m title in 2001.
+His major breakthrough on the senior stage came in 2006 when he won a silver medal in the 5,000m European T&F Championships and later in the year when he won the European Cross Country Championships.

-A week later on the 11th August 2012, Mo completed the hardest track double of them all by winning the 5,000m in a time of 13:41.66.
-Farah now joins just 5 people (Zatopek, Kuts, Viren, Yifter, Bekele) in the history of the Olympic Games to win the 5k/10k double and the only athlete to do it on home soil.
-To finish off an amazing 2012 Mo's wife Tania gave birth to twin daughters Aisha and Amani who Mo dedicated each of his gold medals to the girls.
+A week later on 11th August 2012, Mo completed the hardest track double of them all by winning the 5,000m in a time of 13:41.66.
+He joined an exclusive club of just 5 people (Zatopek, Kuts, Viren, Yifter, Bekele) in the history of the Olympic Games to win the 5k/10k double and Mo is the only athlete in history to do it on home soil.
+To finish off an amazing 2012, Mo's wife Tania gave birth to twin daughters Aisha and Amani.
+Mo dedicated both of his Olympic gold medals to the girls.

 Since London 2012 Mo has gone from strength to strength.
 During the 2014 European Athletics Championships, Mo successfully defended his 5,000m title and won gold in the 10,000m - completing another major championship double.
 This achievement made Mo the most successful individual in the history of the European Athletics Championships, with five titles to his name.
 He then repeated his long-distance gold medal double at the 2015 World Championships in Beijing, before ending the 2015 season with victory in the Great North Run.